Our Environmental Ambition

 • At least 50% of our suppliers (based on emissions) commit to similar reduction

-The Science Based Targets Initiative (SBTi) is the organization that assesses whether scoping, objectives, and progress of companies are in line with the Paris climate agreements.
+The Science Based Targets initiative (SBTi) is the organisation that assesses whether scoping, objectives, and progress of companies are in line with the Paris climate agreements.
 SBTi is a collaboration of the Carbon Disclosure Project (CDP), the United Nations Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).
-PwC's global emissions reduction targets, part of our 'Net Zero by 2030' ambition to combat climate change, have received independent validation from The SBTi.
+PwC's global near-term (2030) emissions reduction targets, part of our 'Net Zero by 2030' ambition to combat climate change, have received independent validation from the SBTi.

 Our Net Zero journey up to now

-In the publication 'Our Journey to Net Zero', PwC reflects on their journey to Net Zero, highlighting all the milestones, initiatives, insights, results and lessons learned from 2006 to the present.
-With the aim of accelerating action and as a source of inspiration for other organizations on their sustainable journey.
+In the publication 'Our Journey to Net Zero', PwC reflects on their journey to Net Zero, highlighting all the milestones, initiatives, insights, results and lessons learned from 2006 to 2023.
+This publication has the aim to accelerate action and acts as a source of inspiration for other organizations on their sustainability journey.
 Would you like to know more about which measures you can take?
-What tools are available in the journey to Net zero?
+What tools are available in the journey to Net Zero?
 And the power of partnerships?
-Hopefully our sustainable journey will also inspire your organization.
+Hopefully our sustainability journey will also inspire your organisation.

 Download the publication